raghav097891/MASTERING_DP/Assignment_1/Question_2/readme.md

-The problem is to find the length of the Longest Increasing Subsequence (LIS) in a given array.

-Brute Force (Naive) Approach
+Approach
-Initially, one might consider generating all possible subsequences of the array and then checking which are strictly increasing to find the longest one.
-However, this brute force approach has a time complexity of
+At first, I tried the brute force method where I would generate all possible subsequences of the array and find the longest strictly increasing one.
+However, I realized this approach has a time complexity of
 𝑂
 (
 2